zhiliangxie/Trip-Planner-API/readme.md

 ## Additional considerations

 - **Retry logic** as it interacts with external API a retry logic is included in case the request fails
+- **Redis** included redis for caching the queries from the app to the third party application
 - **Swagger / OpenAPI documentation** included api documantation, available at http://localhost:3000/docs
 - **Dockerized** for easy local setup